 In the shadow of Valjean’s path, Javert always appears strict and scrupulously bound to his duty.
 He is not a bad person, but his understanding of justice escapes any possibility of change in the human heart.
 There is no place for mercy, not even for him, nor is there the ability to go beyond the safety of what is so-called “normal”.
 At the end of his life, Valjean tells him, “you’ve done your duty, nothing more.”
 How far from the genuine love that accompanies the extra mile, delivers the robe, loves the enemy!
 The same melody that accompanies the crisis of Valjean and his conversion also accompanies Javert’s crisis, which, however, leads to a tragic ending.
 Grace calls for inner transformation, but God kneels before the freedom of man.

 Many other characters in the film offer interesting aspects.
-Among them we can not forget Fantine, full of dreams and desire of a pure love, whose life was being introduced in the most intimate times of a dramatic road of human existence.
+Among them, we can not forget Fantine, full of dreams and desire of a pure love, whose life was being introduced in the most intimate times of a dramatic road of human existence.
 The love for her daughter shines among the disinherited of this land, giving a superior sense to his tragic life.
-In similarly, Eponine is suffering and willing to die for the one she loves, -Marius-, sacrificing even for him whom will never love her, so that he may meet with the one he does in fact love.
+In similarly, Eponine is suffering and willing to die for the one she loves, -Marius-, sacrificing even for him who will never love her, so that he may meet with the one he does in fact, love.

 The final scene of Les Miserables really shows the Christian message contained throughout the movie.
-The ghosts of his past are gone, and the lengthy journey towards accepting his greatness and misery, towards the recognition of his identity and experience of freedom -not the one whom makes the law, but shows love- has reached its fulfillment.
-On his deathbed he sings: “Remember the truth that once was spoken: to love another person is to see the face of God.”
-He is lead by Fantine to eternity, and awaits the Bishop, who embraces him in the doorway of the church, not on earth, but in heaven, where you enter into full communion with God.
+The ghosts of his past are gone, and the long journey towards accepting his greatness and misery, towards the recognition of his identity and experience of freedom -not the one who makes the law, but shows love- has reached its fulfillment.
+On his deathbed, he sings: “Remember the truth that once was spoken: to love another person is to see the face of God.”
+He is lead by Fantine to eternity and awaits the Bishop, who embraces him in the doorway of the church, not on earth, but in heaven, where you enter into full communion with God.

-The Christian perspective through the entire film is unusually clear for a production of this type, and is perhaps even more striking that it is in Victor Hugo’s work.
-Crosses and crucifixes are presented multiple times, not only as decoration, but as a key reading of a film that seems to have borrowed the script from the Beatitudes of the Gospel.
+The Christian perspective throughout the entire film is unusually clear for a production of this type and is perhaps even more striking than it is in Victor Hugo’s work.
+Crosses and crucifixes are presented multiple times, not only as decoration but as a key reading of a film that seems to have borrowed the script from the Beatitudes of the Gospel.
 The cross, then, does not appear as a masochistic and oppressive aspect of Christianity that Hollywood seems to love to portray, but as an ultimate way of freedom and redemption, a necessary step for the encounter with God’s love and light that allows a deeper understanding of our daily lives.